Legal Research Service Policies

 Subject to the limitations set forth in this policy and to time and staffing constraints, the Law Library research librarians will suggest resources for USF students who require legal services for personal reasons.

 The Law Library research librarians will provide research services to University of San Francisco staff to help them fulfill job-related information needs.

-D. USF Law Alumni, Other Attorneys, and Law Students Attending Other ABA-Accredited Law Schools
+D. USF Law Alumni and Law Students Attending Other ABA-Accredited Law Schools

-Where possible, given time and staffing constraints, the Law Library research librarians will provide legal research services to USF Law alumni, other attorneys permitted to use the Law Library by the Director, and law students currently attending other ABA-accredited law schools.
+Where possible, given time and staffing constraints, the Law Library research librarians will provide legal research services to USF Law alumni and law students currently attending other ABA-accredited law schools.
 The Law Library does not furnish legal research services to students enrolled in paralegal programs at other colleges and universities.

 E. Members of the Public

 The Law Library research librarians will assist members of the public in locating California and Federal government depository documents to the extent required by California and Federal government depository regulations.
 The Law Library does not furnish research services to the public.
 Instead, the Law Library staff will refer public patrons who need access to legal materials outside of depository documents or research advice to publicly-funded law libraries.